Skip to main content

 Recommended Software

 All computers must have an active antivirus software installed before being connected to the campus network.
-Systems running Windows 8 or higher have the built-in Windows Defender.
-UT recommended anti-virus solutions are listed on the ITS Anti-Virus page.
+Systems running Windows 11 have the built-in Windows Defender.
+UT Information Security Office (ISO)recommended anti-virus solutions are listed on the UT-ISO Anti-Virus page.

 Additionally the Cockrell School of Engineering provides access to various Microsoft products through the Azure Development Tools for Teaching program and to National Instruments' LabVIEW.